 Never convey the impression that you speak for FOX or any of its business units in any way when you engage in personal political activities.

 Observe all laws governing gifts to elected officials.

-Contributing Company Assets: We do not donate any corporate money, services, products or facilities to any political party, candidate or political committee unless previously approved by FOX’s Head of Government Affairs in Washington D.C.
-Always keep in mind that “contribution” is defined broadly, and does not necessarily mean money.
-It may, under some circumstances, even include the use of FOX email to solicit donations or support.
+Contributing Company Assets: We do not donate any corporate money, services, products or facilities to any political party, candidate or political committee unless previously approved by FOX’s Head of Government Affairs in Washington, D.C.
+Always keep in mind that “contribution” is defined broadly and does not necessarily mean money.
+It may, under some circumstances, even include the use of FOX telephone lines or email to solicit donations or support.
 Please see the FOX Political Activities Policy for more information.

-Seeking Public Office: An employee or member of the Board of Directors who wishes to seek or accept elected or appointed public office while working at FOX or any of its companies must first seek the authorization of FOX’s Chief Legal and Policy Officer.
+Seeking Public Office: An employee or member of the Board of Directors who wishes to seek elected office or accept an appointed public office while working at FOX or any of its companies must first seek the authorization of FOX’s Chief Legal and Policy Officer.

-Lobbying: Employees should not engage in lobbying activities on behalf of FOX with respect to any governmental entity in the United States – federal, state or local – without the prior involvement and approval of FOX’s Government Relations Office in Washington D.C.
-Employees should not engage in on behalf of FOX with respect to any non-U.S. government without the prior involvement and approval of an attorney in the Legal Department.
+Lobbying: Employees should not engage in on behalf of FOX with respect to any governmental entity in the United States—federal, state or local—without the prior involvement and approval of FOX’s Government Relations Office in Washington, D.C.
+Employees should not engage in lobbying activities on behalf of FOX with respect to any non-U.S. government without the prior involvement and approval of an attorney in the Legal Department.